What Is a Good Typing Speed? WPM Benchmarks for 2026

 Average Typing Speeds

 The average typing speed for adults is around 40 words per minute (WPM).
-But "average" covers a huge range:
+Ratatype, which has published data from hundreds of thousands of tests, has historically cited a mean near 41 WPM, with more recent samples landing closer to a 35-40 WPM median.
+Either way, "average" covers a huge range:

 Speed (WPM)LevelWho's typically here